FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 | :---: |
 | Using a CRL to check that a certificate is still valid.
 If an impersonator tries to pass a compromised digital certificate to a validating principal, it can be first checked against the issuing CA's CRL to make sure it's not listed as no longer valid. |

-Note that a certificate being revoked is very different to a certificate expiring; indeed, revoked certificates have not expired -- they are, by every other measure a fully valid certificate.
+Note that a certificate being revoked is very different to a certificate expiring; indeed, revoked certificates have not expired -- they are, by every other measure, a fully valid certificate.

 ## Membership Service Provider